-First, read the Notice of Funding Opportunity (NOFO) carefully, including the eligibility requirements (section C).
-Be sure to read the review criteria by which your application will be judged (section E1).
+Read the Notice of Funding Opportunity (NOFO) closely, including the eligibility requirements (section C) and carefully consider the review criteria by which your application will be judged (section E1).
 You may wish to discuss your proposal with colleagues or consult with a grants officer at your institution, if one is available.

 After this preparation, contact a NEH program officer for answers to questions, advice on the proposal, and review of a preliminary sketch and/or a draft proposal.
 The submission of preliminary sketches and draft proposals is optional.
 If you wish to submit a sketch, consult section D4 of the NOFO for the deadline and the program resource page for the form to use for the sketch.
 Email dew@neh.gov to reach NEH staff, to submit a preliminary sketch, and/or to submit a draft proposal.